 Vlad from Young Dracula has a dose of this trope.
 He doesn't want to become a vampire as the family tradition dictates.
 Although his dad is a cutie and hard to hate.
 His sister, Ingrid, hates him for the exact opposite reason, as she does want to be a vampire, but the Count just isn't interested in her.

-Spike from Buffy the Vampire Slayer turned his mother (to save her from tuberculosis), then killed her almost immediately - her vampire version had nothing but contempt for him (and was also coming on to him), and was a sick piece of work generally.
+Spike turned his mother (to save her from tuberculosis), then killed her almost immediately - her vampire version had nothing but contempt for him (and was also coming on to him), and was a sick piece of work generally.